 Substitute for Ground Bay Leaf

 Ground bay leaves can be used similarly to whole bay leaves, without the need to remove before serving.
 Ground bay leaf can also be used for rubs for meat with some salt and pepper.
 Ground bay leaf helps build flavor opposed to offering a strong, signature flavor.
 Bay leaves compliment acids and also emphasize the umami flavors in chilis, sauces, and stews.
-If you don’t have whole or ground bay leaves, you can use dried oregano or dried thyme in its place.
+If you don’t have whole or ground bay leaves, you can use dried Greek oregano or dried thyme in its place.

 Common Bay Leaf Questions